AWS Public Sector Blog

 AWS branded background design with text overlay that says "Web filtering for education using AWS Network Firewall"

-Amazon Web Services ( AWS) Network Firewall allows customers to filter their outbound web traffic from on-premises environments based on fully qualified domain names (FQDN) or Server Name Indication (SNI) for encrypted traffic.
+Amazon Web Services (AWS) Network Firewall allows customers to filter their outbound web traffic from on-premises environments based on fully qualified domain names (FQDN) or Server Name Indication (SNI) for encrypted traffic.
 AWS managed rule groups can be used to block access to known malware and botnet threats.
 These predefined rules are written and maintained by AWS and automatically update when new vulnerabilities and threats emerge.
+Additionally, AWS Network Firewall now allows filtering of traffic based on URL or Domain content categories.

 This post will use AWS Client VPN to demonstrate routing and filtering traffic from external resources through Network Firewall.
 In real-world scenarios, AWS Site-to-Site VPN or AWS Direct Connect would typically be used for connecting on-premises networks to AWS.
 The concepts discussed here related to routing and filtering traffic with Network Firewall apply regardless of the specific connectivity method used.